Advanced Heart Failure Symptoms & Treatment | MedStar Health

 Expert care when heart failure progresses

 Advanced heart failure is a form of heart failure that has progressed to the most serious stage.
 Heart failure gets worse over time.
-There are four main heart failure stages, based on a patient’s risks and symptoms.
-Patients who have advanced heart failure are in the most severe stage of the disease.
+Based on a patient’s risks and symptoms, the American College of Cardiology and the American Heart Association classify the progression of this disease as:

 The symptoms of advanced heart failure are similar to those of heart failure in an earlier stage.
 These include: